burgesQ/wamow/symfony/README.md

 Symfony Standard Edition
 ========================

-Welcome to the Symfony Standard Edition - a fully-functional Symfony application that you can use as the skeleton for your new applications.
+Welcome to the WaMoW Symfony Edition - a fully-functional WaMoW application.

-For details on how to download and get started with Symfony, see the [Installation][1] chapter of the Symfony Documentation.

 What's inside?
 --------------

-The Symfony Standard Edition is configured with the following defaults:
+The WaMoW Symfony Edition is configured with the following defaults:

-  * An AppBundle you can use to start coding;

   * Twig as the only configured template engine;